"It was a pleasure to burn. It was a special pleasure to see things eaten, to see things blackened and changed."

 Crazy-Prepared: In order for civilization to survive the coming nuclear apocalypse, the Book People dedicate themselves to memorizing every significant literary work and hand it down to their pupils.

-Death Seeker: One possible interpretation of Captain Beatty's behavior.
-Guy himself soon comes to believe this.
-Suicides are fairly common, apparently by those who've become utterly jaded with life and need one last thrill or escape.
+Death Seeker: What Montag thought of Captain Beatty's behavior.
+Suicides are also fairly common, apparently by those who've become utterly jaded with life and need one last thrill or escape.

 Delinquents: Culture has been allowed to decline to the point where teenagers bully people, vandalize public property, and run down pedestrians for kicks and jollies.
-This happens when Montag is nearly struck by a car full of teenagers and Clarisse gets trampled over a bunch of teenage hoodlums.
+One closer-to-home example happens happens when Montag is nearly struck by a car full of teenagers and Clarisse gets trampled over a bunch of teenage hoodlums.

-Dystopia: It's a grim world; the country (implied to be America in the novel, though the movie and a BBC radio play had the country implied to be England) is prepping for World War Three (and no one knows or cares about it), the rest of the world hates the country because of their hedonistic ways, empathy is extinct, schools are only concerned in pumping facts into children's head without any form of discussion or actual learning, teenagers bully people and commit vandalism and vehicular homocide, the parlor walls air shallow programming that everyone enjoys, children and marriage are brushed off as a necessity to keep this miserable existence going rather than a joy, prescription pill overdoses are so common that medics-cum-doctors are hired to pump out the victims, and nearly everyone is a Stepford Smiler who is deeply depressed.
+Dystopia: It's a very grim world; the country (implied to be America in the novel, though the movie and a BBC radio drama had Britain in mind) is prepping for World War III (and no one knows or cares about it), the rest of the world hates it because of its hedonistic ways, empathy is extinct, schools are only concerned in pumping facts into children's heads without any form of discussion or actual learning, teenagers commit petty crimes with abandon, parlor walls air shallow programming that everyone enjoys, children and marriage are brushed off as a necessity to keep this miserable existence going rather than a joy, prescription pill overdoses are so common that medics-cum-doctors are hired to pump out the victims, and nearly everyone is a Stepford Smiler who is deeply depressed.
 This is a common scenario in Bradbury's works.

-Family-Unfriendly Death: The old woman in the mansion, who deliberately sets herself aflame with her books, and especiallyCaptain Beatty, when Montag turns the stream of fire on him and holds it there until he stops moving.
+Family-Unfriendly Death: The old woman in the mansion who chose to set herself aflame with her books, and especiallyCaptain Beatty, when Montag turns the stream of fire on him and holds it there until he stops moving.

 Informed Attribute: The Mechanical Hound isn't much like a hound at all.
 Its name simply refers to its use as an artificial bloodhound.
 Averted in the comic book adaptation (yes, there is one) where it actually does look like a robotic dog.